Hank found Jesus.

 White folks with black prying,

-The black, with white regards.
+Black folks, with white regards.

-Then came the very useless,
+Then came the very useless, the church folk.

 Rolling down the broad shoulders of life,